syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Slide.md

 ## Merge slide

 The Essential Presentation provides ability to clone slides from one presentation to another presentation.
 With this ability, you can split a large presentation into small ones and also merge multiple presentations to one presentation.
-You can choose the theme for the cloned slide by using the [PasteOption](http://www.google.com/# "")s.
+You can choose the theme for the cloned slide by using the enum PasteOption.

 {% tabs %}